Friedrich Engels: Influences

-In spite of his criticism of the utopian socialists, Engels's own beliefs were nonetheless influenced by the French socialist Charles Fourier.
-From Fourier, he derives four main points that characterize the social conditions of a communist state.
-The first point maintains that every individual would be able to fully develop their talents by eliminating the specialization of production.
-Without specialization, every individual would be permitted to exercise any vocation of their choosing for as long or as little as they would like.
+According to Norman Levine, in spite of his criticism of the utopian socialists, Engels's beliefs were influenced by the French socialist Charles Fourier.
+From Fourier, he derives four main points that characterise the social conditions of a communist state.
+The first point maintains that every individual would be able to fully develop their talents by eliminating the specialisation of production.
+Without specialisation, every individual would be permitted to exercise any vocation of their choosing for as long or as little as they would like.
 If talents permitted it, one could be a baker for a year and an engineer the next.
-The second point builds upon the first as with the ability of workers to cycle through different jobs of their choosing, the fundamental basis of the social division of labour is destroyed and the social division of labour will disappear as a result.
-If anyone can employ himself at any job that he wishes, then there are clearly no longer any divisions or barriers to entry for labour, otherwise such fluidity between entirely different jobs would not exist.
+The second point builds upon the first, as with the ability of workers to cycle through different jobs of their choosing, the fundamental basis of the social division of labour is destroyed and the social division of labour will disappear as a result.
+If anyone can be employed at any job that they wish, then there are clearly no longer any divisions or barriers to entry for labour, otherwise, such fluidity between entirely different jobs would not exist.
 The third point continues from the second as once the social division of labour is gone, the division of social classes based on property ownership will fade with it.
-If labour division puts a man in charge of a farm, that farmer owns the productive resources of that farm.
+If the labour division puts a man in charge of a farm, that farmer owns the productive resources of that farm.
 The same applies to the ownership of a factory or a bank.
 Without labour division, no single social class may claim exclusive rights to a particular means of production since the absence of labour division allows all to use it.
 Finally, the fourth point concludes that the elimination of social classes destroys the sole purpose of the state and it will cease to exist.
 As Engels stated in his own writing, the only purpose of the state is to abate the effects of class antagonisms.
 With the elimination of social classes based on property, the state becomes obsolete and a communist society, at least in the eyes of Engels, is achieved.

 Major works

 The Holy Family (1844)

 This book was written by Marx and Engels in November 1844.
-It is a critique on the Young Hegelians and their trend of thought which was very popular in academic circles at the time.
+It is a critique of the Young Hegelians and their trend of thought which was very popular in academic circles at the time.
 The title was suggested by the publisher and is meant as a sarcastic reference to the Bauer Brothers and their supporters.

 The book created a controversy with much of the press and caused Bruno Bauer to attempt to refute the book in an article published in Wigand's Vierteljahrsschrift in 1845.
 Bauer claimed that Marx and Engels misunderstood what he was trying to say.
 Marx later replied to his response with his own article published in the journal Gesellschaftsspiegel in January 1846.
 Marx also discussed the argument in chapter 2 of The German Ideology.